seanjohnite/PTENpred/README.md

     (PTENpredenv) computer-name:PTENpred user$

-Now, you can install the packages required to run PTENpred.
+Now, you can install the packages required to run PTENpred just for the PTENpredenv virtual environment.

-    pip install requirements.txt
+    pip install -r requirements.txt

 will install all of the required packages for PTENpred.

+`cd predict` into the folder where the scripts are, and run PTENpred with the following command syntax:

+    ./classifyMutation.py [-c CAT_SPLIT] VARIANT

+ `CAT_SPLIT` is a number that designates the way certain groups of mutations are categorized in the training data for each predictor.
+This is `2` by default, but can also be `22, 3,` or `4`.

+ PTENpred will give the possible categories for a specified prediction as well as the predicted category.